BartekTao/undistortion/README.md

 1. Get imgs from broker.
 I can not get any imgs now...
 2. Why sample code need to save newcameramtx to config file?
-3. Code review and add some comments. (where should use try catch and write log)
+3. Code review and add some comments.
+   (We need to understand each line of the code) (where should use try catch and write log)

 ## note